 Large rocks or pre cast concrete blocks interlock creating a mass which can deflect wave energy, also has gaps which help to absorb the forces of waves.
 Rock armour is placed around structures or parts of the coastline which may be susceptible to erosion, acting as a buffer.

-Steel mesh baskets filled with stone/rock that can stabilize loose ground and also absorb the force of waves by allowing water to move through them.
+Steel mesh baskets filled with stone/rock that can stabilise loose ground and also absorb the force of waves by allowing water to move through them.
 Gabion baskets have a relatively short lifespan in comparison to other protection measures such as rock armour as the mesh holding them together deteriorates or waves destroy them.

 A solid barrier designed to stop high tides and storm surges reaching inland.
 As the tidal forces are not absorbed and dissipated sea walls can cause scour and further erosion of the beach/salt marshes that may be in front of them.
 The constant impact from the sea means that sea walls may require continual maintenance costs.